-The Medigap open enrollment period begins the month you turn 65 and enroll in Medicare Part B. It lasts six months.
+Medigap has its own open enrollment period.
+The Medigap open enrollment period begins the month you turn 65 and enroll in Medicare Part B. The enrollment period lasts six months.

 It’s a one-time opportunity and can’t be repeated.

-During open enrollment, you can purchase any Medigap policy in your state, regardless of your current health status.
+During your Medigap open enrollment period, you can purchase any Medigap policy in your state, regardless of your current health status.

 Once the six-month window closes, private insurers that administer Medigap plans can use medical underwriting to decide whether to accept your application.